7abry07/Custom-Memory-Allocator/README.md

 * Does not return memory to the OS

-* Simple first-fit strategy may lead to inefficiencies over time

 # To-Do / Improvements
 * Add block merging (coalescing) on free

-* Implement a more advanced allocation strategy (e.g., best-fit)

 * Support alignment constraints